ClonyPDF home

 What file format does the UKVI online portal accept?

-Compliance Notice UK visa photo requirements are set by UKVI and enforced at visa application centres operated by VFS Global and TLScontact.
+UK visa photo requirements are set by UKVI and enforced at visa application centres operated by VFS Global and TLScontact.
 Requirements can change without notice; always verify against your specific application form on gov.uk before submitting.
 Passport Photo Maker produces photos designed to meet UKVI's published standards but does not guarantee visa approval — final decisions rest solely with UKVI.
-Where specific requirements could not be confirmed directly from gov.uk, this page flags them explicitly rather than presenting unverified information as fact.
+Where a specific requirement could not be confirmed directly from gov.uk, this page flags it explicitly rather than presenting unverified information as fact.

 Create Your UK Visa Photo Now